kumaran-is/covid-tracker/README.md

 ## Configuring CloudFront

 1. 👉 Amazon S3 website endpoints do not support HTTPS.
-We need to setup `CloudFront` for website to support HTTPS. `CloudFront` is an AWS content delivery network (CDN)
+We need to setup either `CloudFront` or `ELB` for website to support HTTPS. `CloudFront` is an AWS content delivery network (CDN)

 1. Go to AWS console and navigate to `CloudFront`, click `Create Distribution` and choose `Web` distribution and select “Get Started.”